-Below is a list of the three buildings that will be available during room selection, as well as initial room counts and semester room rates for 2014/15.
+Below is a list of the two buildings that will be available during room selection, as well as starting room counts and semester room rates for 2016/17.
 Please see below for information regarding room eligibility, theme floors, room gender and the guaranteed waitlist.

 Returning students are able to select from rooms in the buildings listed below.
 The number of beds at each room type within that building has been identified, but remember that available options will decline as students select rooms.
 Rates and availability are subject to change.
 Click here to link to our Building Descriptions page.